Course Catalog

 non-credit

-Pep Band is required of all members of Concert and Symphonic Wind Ensemble.
-The Pep Band performs at selected home games of football, soccer, hockey, and both boys and girls basketball.
+Pep Band is required of all members of the Concert Band and Symphonic Wind Ensemble.
+The Pep Band performs at selected home soccer, volleyball, and basketball games during the fall and winter sports seasons and serves as a vital way that band members serve and support our school community.

 Private Music Lessons (offered as available)